![]() |

 Despite the lengthy and eccentric titles on The Bermuda Triangle, most of the tracks are actually the usual diet of classical pieces, mostly Prokofiev; another John Williams film theme, too; Close Encounters Of The Third Kind this time.
 The album actually reminds me in places of Tomita's fellow Japanese synthesist, Kitaro, on whom he has obviously been a considerable influence.
 The music's better than on Kosmos, although, sadly, the invention of his earlier albums seems long gone.
 There's Mellotron choir on most tracks, but it's frequently either very much in the background or only for a few seconds, which explains why it doesn't get a higher 'T' rating.

 Tomita is a classic case of 'earlier stuff better', to be honest.
 It's ironic that as the technology became more advanced, he did fewer and fewer interesting things with it; I don't know anything about his more recent material, but I strongly suspect it's almost indistinguishable from actual orchestral works, such is the 'accuracy' of modern synths.
 It has to be said that when he had little more than a Moog modular and a Mellotron, the results were far more unusual and interesting.
-As far as the above albums go, I'd get the first four, and approach the later ones with caution.
+As far as the above albums go, I'd get the first four and approach the later ones with caution.
+As a sad (but inevitable) footnote, Tomita died in 2016, aged 84.